Apple Inc.: 1991–1997: Decline and increased competition

+In 1994, Apple, IBM, and Motorola formed the AIM alliance to promote the PowerPC platform.
+That year, Apple introduced the first Power Macintosh models using PowerPC processors.
 In the wake of the alliance, Apple opened up to the idea of allowing Motorola and other companies to build Macintosh clones.
 Over the next two years, 75 distinct Macintosh clone models were introduced.
 However, by 1996, Apple executives were worried that the clones were cannibalizing sales of its own high-end computers, where profit margins were highest.